cns-iu/hra-kg-supporting-information/docs/index.md

 # Example Queries

 We provide standard queries to the SPARQL endpoint the HRA API, which points to the HRA KG with data from the HRA v2.1 as of November 27, 2024, available as LOD.
-In this the table below, we report counts for HRA DOs.
+In the table below, we report counts for HRA DOs.
 Note that they might be different from the paper because the queries results were retrieved on November 27, 2024 and the paper reports data available on December 2, 2024.
-To explore other queries, to read documentation, and to run the query yourself for up-to-date results, please visit [https://apps.humanatlas.io/api/grlc/hra.html](https://apps.humanatlas.io/api/grlc/hra.html) for HRA queries and [https://apps.humanatlas.io/api/grlc/hra-pop.html](https://apps.humanatlas.io/api/grlc/hra-pop.html) for HRApop queries.
+To explore other queries, for additional documentation, and to query  the data yourself for up-to-date results, please visit [https://apps.humanatlas.io/api/grlc/hra.html](https://apps.humanatlas.io/api/grlc/hra.html) for HRA queries and [https://apps.humanatlas.io/api/grlc/hra-pop.html](https://apps.humanatlas.io/api/grlc/hra-pop.html) for HRApop queries.

 | Description                                         	| Count                                                                                                                                                                 	| Query 	|   	|   	|
 |-----------------------------------------------------	|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------	|-------	|---	|---	|